… or not?

 Most important in my approach is that never do the two designs meet or share any styles across the break-point.
 Thus, no need to style up, or down, override or complement styles from one design to the other.

-@media queries keep them apart at the break-point, and are also used to
+course) elements. @media queries keep them apart at the break-point, and are also

 In most cases window-width overrides screen-width, making browsers switch layout/design at the break-point when window-width is changed that much.

 Support for @media queries with arguments, is near perfect across browserland today.
 Slight changes observed since last as